 Arriving at your accommodation

-You might need to register with the police when you arrive.
-This depends on your nationality and how long you'll be staying in the UK for.
+Depending on your nationality and the length of your visa, you might need to register with the police when you arrive.
 Find out more about registering with the police.

 Opening a bank account